- Friday, February 18 1921 -

 Both teams, contrary to the customs of earlier games, took many shots from the center of the court without making effort to move nearer the goal.
 Scarcely one of these, however, netted a score, and every goal was fought for and deserved, with the possible exception of the first field goal the Centre five caged.

-Centre caked the first field goals of the contest and went off in the lead.
+Centre caged the first field goals of the contest and went off in the lead.
 The Wildcats, however, failed to wait until the second half this time to "get started." and they soon had a lead of a couple of field goals.
 The score at the end of the first half was 11 to 7 in favor of the local team.

 When the second half started, skillful work on the part of the Centre team brought the score into tie at 11 all.
 The audience was breathless while Bill King picked up the ball to try for a foul goal and timed at the hoop.
 He made it, and the Colonels never got any closer to the lead.